 If you have two credit cards with rates at about 19% and 25%, but you qualify to get a personal loan with an interest rate at 8%, then consolidating your debt is a smart move.
 You’ll save money and get out of debt faster.

-There are a few situations where consolidating debt is probably not a good idea and could actually hurt you both in the short term and long term.
+There are a few situations where consolidating debt is probably not a good option and could actually hurt you both in the short term and long term.

 If you return to viewing and handling money the same way.